Your Guide to the Gasparilla Parade Season in Tampa

 Gasparilla Invasion and Parade of Pirates

-Gasparilla Pirate Fest is an all-day event that features two major events – the Invasion and Parade of Pirates.
+Gasparilla Pirate Fest is an all-day event that features two major events – the Invasion and the Gasparilla Parade of Pirates.
 The Invasion will begin at 11:30 a.m. and will feature over a thousand boats and watercraft of every kind in the water along Hillsborough Bay as they prepare to meet the invading pirates.

 The Parade of Pirates kick off at 2:00 p.m. at Bayshore Boulevard and Bay to Bay.
-The 4.5-mile parade will make its way down historic Bayshore Blvd. and into downtown Tampa and will boast over 140 units including over 103 floats, 5 marching bands, over 50 krewes and the YMKG pirates!
+The 4.5-mile parade will make its way down historic Bayshore Blvd. and into downtown Tampa and will boast over 140 participating groups including over 103 floats, 5 marching bands, over 50 krewes and the YMKG pirates!

 Knights of Sant’ Yago Illuminated Night Parade

 The Knights of Sant’ Yago Illuminated Knight Parade is the largest illuminated parade in the south.
 The unforgettable bead-throwing spectacle leads many of Tampa’s illustrious Krewes, prominent businesses, and other social organizations down 7th Avenue in Ybor City.
-The parade typically takes place in mid-February.
+Though this parade is not necessarily associate with Gasparilla, it’s a great way to end parade season in Tampa Bay!
+Given the start time of the parade, it’s probably best for older kids or even a date night after dropping off the kids with a sitter!

 How to get ready for Gasparilla Parade Day